impara/luma_video_pipeline/README.md

 - **ReplicateRayClient**: For video generation
 - **SDXLClient**: For image generation
+- **GeminiClient**: For Google Gemini image generation

-Both clients share a common interface, making it easy to add new providers.
+All clients share a common interface, making it easy to add new providers.

 ### Cache Handler